AnuragHMS/personal-website/README.md

 # Anurag Sahare - Personal Webpage
+Hi I'm Anurag, and this is the github repo for my personal website.
+You can get to the website via : *Not yet available*

 ## Description
-This github repository contains all the files and implementations about my personal website.
+This repository contains all the files and implementations about my personal website as well as my todo list to keep track of implementations still remaining as well as completed functions.

-See the website here:
-*Not yet available*

 ## Todo:

 - [x] Create Github Repo
 - [x] Create landing/about/contact pages